 Through the Heritage Education Program, students learn to identify local historic structures and individuals related to community history, all while cultivating an understanding of the need for historic preservation.
 Each unit focuses on a period of history and the corresponding architectural style.
 Walking tours provide the opportunity for real world application of knowledge gained in the classroom.
 The program culminates in a house project that allows students to become architects and design their own building.

 Heritage Education instruction and materials are offered to the community free of charge through the generous support of the Preservation Foundation's members.
 As the only program of its kind within the State of Florida, the Florida Trust for Historic Preservation presented the Preservation Foundation of Palm Beach its Outstanding Achievement Award in Education in 1993.

-To discuss bringing the Heritage Education Program into your classroom, please contact our Director of Education, Katie Jacob, at email@example.com.
+If you are interested in bringing the Heritage Education Program into your classroom, please contact Director of Education Aimee Sunny at email@example.com.

 To bring Heritage Education into your own home please download the workbook, and enjoy the video lessons and activities below:

 Heritage Education Answer Key (For Adults)

 Native Americans: The First Structures